ebi-ait/hca-ebi-wrangler-central/docs/SOPs/dataset_wrangling_SOP.md

     1. *`Current mechanism`*: Wrangler retrieves the project UUID from the URL when viewing the project in the ingest browser.
 2. The submitting wrangler checks export is complete.
     1. *`Current mechanism`*: wrangler checks status in the UI, will change from exporting to exported.
 (This will take ~1-4 hours for most projects)
-    2. If export is “stuck” in exporting for more than 4 hours, Notify the ingest operations developer via the dcp-ops slack channel notifying (@hca-ingest-dev) and providing the project UUID so they can review the logs and work out what has happened.
+    2. If export is “stuck” in exporting for more than 4 hours, Notify the ingest operations developer via the dcp-ops slack channel notifying (@claire who will make a ticket (the slack group doesn't work) and providing the project UUID so they can review the logs and work out what has happened.
 They will work with the wrangler to resolve this and re-export if necessary.
 3. The wrangling team is notified of export
     1.  *Current mechanism*: The submitting wrangler changes the status in the [Dataset Tracking Sheet](https://docs.google.com/spreadsheets/d/1rm5NZQjE-9rZ2YmK_HwjW-LgvFTTLs7Q6MzHbhPftRE/edit#gid=0) to `exported` and adds the project uuid to the `ingest_project_uuid` field
     2.  *Current mechanism*: The submitting wrangler moves the dataset wrangling ticket either to the `AE/SCEA backlog` (if being brokered to SCEA) or to the `Finished` pipeline